 Acute kidney failure may be due to bacterial infection, injury, shock, heart failure, poisoning, or drug overdose.
-Treatment includes correcting the problem that led to the failure and sometimes requires surgery or dialysis (which involves using a machine or other artificial device to remove the excess salts and water and other wastes from the body when the kidneys are unable to perform this function).
+Treatment includes correcting the problem that led to the failure and sometimes requires surgery or dialysis (which involves using a machine or other artificial device to remove the excess salts and water and other wastes from the body when the kidneys aren't able to perform this function).

 Chronic kidney failure involves a deterioration of kidney function over time.
 In kids and teens, it can result from acute kidney failure that fails to improve, birth defects of the kidney, chronic kidney diseases, or chronic severe high blood pressure.
 If diagnosed early, chronic kidney failure can be treated, but usually not reversed, and may require a kidney transplant at some point in the future.